matthiasbruns/rxandroid2-retrofit2/README.md

         @Query("east") double east, @Query("west") double west, @Query("lang") String lang);
 ````

-As you can see, the method has all queries except the "username" parameter from the example query.
+As you can see, the method has all query parameters except the "username" parameter from the example query.
 Since the api listens to a GET request, we have to annotate this method with @GET("citiesJSON"). "citiesJSON" is the relative path to the root url of the api.
 All query parameters will be added to the whole request url.
 The return type **Single<CityResponse>** is a RxJava typed CityResponse object.
 Single means, that if you subscribe to this method, it will only emit an item once or call onError.
 If you want to know more about RxJava 2 you should read this guide: https://github.com/balamaci/rxjava-walkthrough

-The last step it the actual creation of the service.
+The next step it the actual creation of the service.

 ````JAVA
 // com.matthiasbruns.rxretrofit.networkRetrofitHelper